Backend Documentation

 Development Mode

-), authentication is bypassed and a default developer user is provided with both admin and reviewer permissions.
+In development environments (NODE_ENV=development), authentication is bypassed and a default developer user is provided with both admin and reviewer permissions.

 Frontend Integration